stjude-dnb-binfcore/McEvoy_etal_3D2D/README.md

 # McEvoy_etal_3D2D Code Repository

-This repository contains code, workflows, and supporting materials for the analyses described in McEvoy et al., 3D2D (manuscript in preparation/submitted).
+This repository contains code, workflows, and supporting materials for the analyses described in `McEvoy et al. (in prep.)`.
 The repository is designed to promote transparency, reproducibility, and ease of use for collaborators and the broader scientific community.

 ## Overview